Kelly Jones: Personal life

-Jones and his first girlfriend were together for almost 12 years and had become engaged but split up.
-In 2002, Jones, drunk, vandalised the house and car of a friend because Jones had discovered the friend was courting his ex-girlfriend.
-Jones was arrested, but his friend did not press charges.
+In 2002, Jones was arrested for vandalism; the state later declined to press charges.
 Jones wrote the song "Rainbows and Pots of Gold" in response to the event.
-Jones and Rebecca Walters had two children, but they split shortly after the birth of the second child.
-Jones then married MTV journalist Jakki Healy, and they have two children, Riley and Marley.
+Jones and Rebecca Walters have two children; the couple split shortly after the birth of the second child.
+Jones then married MTV journalist Jakki Healy; they have two children.

+Influenced as a child by his older brothers, Kevin and Lee, Jones has been a life-long supporter of Leeds United Football Club.